Planning a Home Extension in the UK: A Contractor's Step-by-Step Guide

 Before You Do Anything Else

 The most expensive mistake you can make when planning an extension is starting with the contractor.
 Start with the constraints.
-Talk to your local planning authority (or use the Planning Portal) to understand what you're allowed to build before you commission any drawings.
+Talk to your local planning authority (or use the Planning Portal) to understand what you're allowed to build before you commission a single drawing.
 Talk to a structural engineer if you're removing or altering any walls.
-Commission an asbestos survey if the property was built before 2000 — particularly relevant for any work to existing roofs, floors, or internal partitions.
-The information from these early conversations shapes everything that comes after and can save you from designing something you can't build, or building something that needs to be pulled down.
+Commission an asbestos survey if the property was built before 2000, particularly relevant for any work to existing roofs, floors, or internal partitions.
+The information from these early conversations shapes everything that follows.
+It can save you from designing something you cannot build, or building something that needs pulling down.

 Step 1: Establish Feasibility